 Where the class of objects is defined by such a description that, if any of the class exist at all, some, at all events, of the class must necessarily be ascertained within the proper period, although the whole class may not be, as in the case of a power to appoint to issue generally of a living person, then the power is valid, even if within its terms an appointment may be made which is too remote.
-In such a case the only question that can arise will be as to how in fact the power has been exercised
+In such a case the only question that can arise will be as

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.